zextras/tech-doc/source/_includes/_usage/wsc.rst

 (i.e., the *devices*) to use and to test the microphone.
 The selected devices are always shown, to make clear which are the one used when entering the call.
 You can also start a call with both devices deactivated and enable them during the call, and even change them.
+If you start the meeting without granting to the browser the permission to access the Webcam and microphone, whenever you want to enable either of them, you will be prompted by a message that asks to grant the permission to use the device.

 After the meeting has started, on the left-hand side three collapsible panels appear: the *Actions* and *Participant* boxes, which are the